(Originally posted April 2011, this page is constantly updated to reflect trail improvements — last update is 8/30/19)

 2012, 2013 (pre-race) – Volunteers were out on the trail hauling out garbage that had been dumped or blown onto the trails.
 A pre-race fall clean-up is becoming an annual tradition.

 2014 – County passes an $800,000 bond issue for trail work due to increased trail usage.
-Many of the projects that we have discussed with them are on the list for repair, including: Drainage improvements in Nature Study Woods, Twin Lakes and Saxon Woods, improvements to the long-neglected Hutchinson River Trail, and Saxon Woods.
+Many of the projects that we have discussed with them are on the list for repair, including: Drainage improvements in Nature Study Woods, Twin Lakes and Saxon Woods, and improvements to the long-neglected Hutchinson River Trail.
 Work started October, 2014.